Arctic air to drop temperatures across the northern Plain and northern Rockies; will bring snow to the Intermountain West

 An arctic front is forecast to plunge through the northern Plains and northern Rockies on Saturday bringing a drastic drop in temperatures across these areas with a burst of snow over much of the Intermountain Region.
 Arctic air will also filter into the Pacific Northwest bringing with it snow showers and subfreezing low temperatures.
 Read More...

 Tonight Mostly cloudy.
 A 20 percent chance of rain in the evening.
 Lows 39 to 44.
-Northeast winds up to 10 mph.
+Southeast winds up to 10 mph.

-Saturday Night Rain showers likely...decreasing after midnight.
-Chance of showers 60 percent.
-Lows 34 to 39.
+Saturday Night Rain and snow showers likely in the evening...
+Then partly cloudy after midnight.
+Chance of precipitation 60 percent.
+Snow level 3500 feet in the evening.
+Little or no snow accumulation.
+Much colder.
+Lows 19 to 24.
 Northwest winds 10 to 15 mph.

 Sunday Sunny.
 Much cooler.
 Highs 32 to 37.
 Northwest winds up to 10 mph.

 Sunday Night Partly cloudy.
 A 20 percent chance of snow after midnight.
 Lows 18 to 23.
 East winds up to 10 mph.